 Requirements Verification The scanner will have a less than 1 second fingerprint image acquisition time The scanner accurately produces a fingerprint image within 3 user attempts.
 If there is an unsuccessful attempt, the screen will display a message asking the user to wipe or clean their finger, as dirt or sweat may be impeding the scanner from reading the fingerprint.
 A. If the scanner is able to administer the fingerprint and decide a response in a second.
+The delay will be set in the software.
 A. If the scanner is able see a match in the system or if not it makes the user re scan.
 B. If the scanner is able to mention if the user needs to re-scan their finger after checking for a match.